mrocklin/thesis/linear-regression.md

 END
 ~~~~~~~~~

 This code can be run in a separate context without the Python runtime environment.
-Alternatively it can be linked in with Python's foreign function interface to a callable python function object that consumes the popular numpy array data structure.
+Alternatively for interactive convenience it can be linked in with Python's foreign function interface to a callable python function object that consumes the popular numpy array data structure.
+This wrapping functionality is provided by the pre-existing and widely supported package `f2py`.

 ### Numerical Result